B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Experiments and Results

 \subsection{Simulator}

-We used the OpenAI gym-based highway-env simulator~\cite{highway-env} and enriched it wit varying driving behaviors using CMetric (as shown in Figure~\ref{fig: offline_training}).
-In our benchmarks, we consider dense traffic scenarios on a four-lane, one-way highway road populated by vehicles with various driving behaviors.
+We used the OpenAI gym-based highway-env simulator~\cite{highway-env} and enriched it with various driving behaviors using CMetric~\cite{cmetric} (as shown in Figure~\ref{fig: offline_training}).
+Our approach is easily transferable to other state-of-the-art simulators~\cite{SUMO2018,carla}.
+More specifically, the parameters from the underlying motion models we are using~\cite{treiber2000congested, kesting2007general} are widely used in these simulators.
+Consequently, CMetric is used to tune these parameters, which can then be used in any of these simulators.
+In our benchmarks, we consider dense traffic scenarios on a four-lane (lane width = $4m$), one-way highway environment populated by vehicles with various driving behaviors.
+The ego-vehicle always navigates in the middle of its current lane and can reach speeds ranging from 10 $m/s$ to 30 $m/s$.